-18. At the time of plaintiff's arrest:
+18. At the time the officers arrested plaintiff:

 - a.
 None of the individual officer defendants had a warrant authorizing the arrest of plaintiff; - b.
 None of the individual officer defendants believed that a warrant had been issued authorizing the arrest of plaintiff; - c.
-None of the individual officer defendants had observed plaintiff commit any offense; and - d.
+None of the individual officer defendants had observed plaintiff commit any offense; and

+- d.
 None of the individual officer defendants had received information from any source that plaintiff had committed an offense.

-ANSWER: Defendant Officers admit they did not have a warrant authorizing the arrest of Plaintiff on September 2, 2005 and did not believe a warrant had been issued authorizing the arrest of Plaintiff on September 2, 2005.
-Defendants Officers deny the remaining allegations in this Paragraph.
+ANSWER: Defendant Officers admit they did not have a warrant authorizing the arrest of Plaintiff on January 2, 2005 and did not believe a warrant had been issued authorizing the arrest of Plaintiff on January 2, 2005.
+Defendants Officers deny the remaining allegations in this Paragraph that are directed against them.
+Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other defendants.